MAbuzarH/MAbuzarH/README.md

 - 👋 Hi, I’m @MAbuzarH
 - 👀 I’m interested in web 2.0 and 3.0 development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently working on React and Next js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project related to React js.
-- 📫 How to reach me
+- 📫 This is my portfolio website https://abuzar-nu.vercel.app/
 -

 <!---